mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 # What You'll be Doing

 In this scenario you will provision two Agent Machines using Visual Studio REST Client `setup.http` files.

 Then, you'll define a new Agent Collection on the existing Coordinator Machine.

 Finally, you'll create an instance of the User Console web server.
-You configure the User Console web server to work with the new Agent Collection.
-Once the User Console web server is configured, you'll be able to submit AI prompts to Coordinator Machine.
+You'll configure the User Console web server to work with the new Agent Collection.
+Once the User Console web server is configured, you'll be able to submit AI prompts to mimik Service mesh via the Coordinator Machine.

 The Coordinator Machine will return a result that include the response from each Agent Machine in the new Agent Collection.
 Also, the Coordinator Machine will return a unified response composed of the responses from each Agent Machine.

 # Configuring the Agent Machines